-The ordinances that collectively compose Greene County's post-construction stormwater management requirements are reviewed annually to determine if any changes need to be made.
-This review process has resulted in the implementation of several changes including the requirement for an HOA to be formed and common area transferred to the HOA prior to recording the final plat, as well as the requirement of a maintenance agreement for stormwater BMPs on new developments.
+The ordinances that collectively compose Greene County's post-construction stormwater management requirements (See Tables 6 and 7 for summary) are reviewed annually to determine if any changes need to be made.
+This review process has resulted in the implementation of several changes in the last permit cycle, including the requirement for an HOA to be formed and common area transferred to the HOA prior to recording the final plat as well as the requirement of a maintenance agreement for stormwater BMPs on new developments.
 The requirement for a maintenance agreements found in Article IV, Section 25 (A)(3) cannot be retroactively applied to existing developments constructed before maintenance agreements were required.
 Therefore Greene County has no legal authority to require self-inspection of post-construction BMPs on these properties.
 Likewise, without the authority granted in the maintenance agreement, Greene County staff cannot enter private property to perform post-construction BMP inspections without permission; to do so would be trespassing.
-However, Greene County does have a program to proactively address these older detention basins through voluntary retrofitting to meet current water quality volume and drain down time requirements.
-As part of the Integrated Planning process, the SROI tool has been used to analyze the effectiveness of retrofitting older detention basins to meet current design criteria.
+However, Greene County does have a program to proactively address some older detention basins through voluntary retrofitting to meet current water quality volume and drain down time requirements.
+As part of the

+Integrated Planning process, the SROI tool has been used to analyze the effectiveness of retrofitting older detention basins to meet current design criteria.
 Retrofitting these basins shows a cost/benefit ratio of 1.0 for extended dry detention.
 Simple changes to the outlet structure and some re-grading can provide approximately \$1.00 in environmental, social, and economic benefits for every \$1.00 spent.
-The SROI report for detention basin retrofitting can be accessed at https://springfieldintegratedplan.com/wpcontent/uploads/2020/06/SpringfieldSROI_DetentionBasins191115.pdf
+The SROI report for detention basin retrofitting can be accessed at https://springfieldintegratedplan.com/wpcontent/uploads/2020/06/SpringfieldSROI DetentionBasins191115.pdf